parthdhake/image-bg-remover-redux/README.md

 ## Note :-

-This project is only meant as a sample for displaying how to use react-redux.
+This project is only meant as a sample for showing how to use **react-redux**.
-In this project, there was absolutely no need to use react-redux as there is only one component i.e RemoveBG, here it is only used to showcase react-redux.
+In this project, there was **absolutely no need** to use react-redux as there is only one component i.e RemoveBG, here it is only used to showcase react-redux.